Low-Income Parking Permit Program

 How much does a low-cost parking permit cost?

 Low-income parking permits are $40 per month and are valid for parking all day in the Downtown City-owned parking facility of the permittee's choice if availability allows.
-The Downtown Parking Permit Program webpage shows which parking garages offer permits.
+Permits cannot be used for long-term or overnight parking.
+All City-owned parking facilities are closed between 2 AM to 5 AM, and a monthly permit is not an exception to this restriction on overnight parking.

 Where do permit holders park?